Transforming Taboo Into Trend: Sexual Wellness Startups

-Celebrities like Gwyneth Paltrow and Dakota Johnson have helped popularised the trend but despite this, there is still an general absence of awareness regarding the sector.
+Celebrities like Gwyneth Paltrow and Dakota Johnson have helped popularise the trend but despite this, there is still a general absence of awareness regarding the sector.
 This is largely a result of the lack of funding that sexual wellness businesses receive due to convention against ‘taboos’—especially when it comes to women’s health.

-Only 3% of the 2,728 digital health investments since 2011 have been female focused, according to RockHealth.
+Only 3% of the 2,728 digital health investments since 2011 have been female-focused, according to RockHealth.
 Yet, new startups are demonstrating that, despite the deficiency in conversation about them, sexual wellness products are in fact in incredible demand.
-The sector is predicted to be worth $122 billion by 2024, with a 13 percent CAGR.
-Read on to learn about 7 key startups that are transforming taboo into trend.
+The sector is predicted to be worth $122 billion by 2024, with a 13% CAGR.
+Read on to learn about 7 key startups that are transforming taboo into trends.

 Sex product startup Maude aims to make pleasure-positivity the norm with its elegant, minimalist branding, and correspondingly sleek products.
-Maude offers sculpture-like sex toys that wouldn’t seem out of place in public view, as well as beautifully, but discreetly, packaged organic condoms and lubricants.
+Maude offers sculpture-like sex toys that wouldn’t seem out of place in public view, as well as beautiful, but discreetly packaged organic condoms and lubricants.
 The startup’s normalisation of sex has been hugely popular.

-Maude recently announced a $5.8 million series A round, making it the first startup selling personal sex-tech products to exceed seed stage in half a decade.
+Maude recently announced a $5.8 million Series A round, making it the first startup selling personal sex-tech products to exceed the seed stage in half a decade.
 Its products have also been picked up by a plethora of higher-end American retailers, including Bloomingdale’s and Nordstrom.

 Maude’s founder and CEO Eva Goicochea has a background in public health, branding and marketing, as well as prior entrepreneurial ventures, and is one of ninety Latinx women to have raised over $1m in VC funding.
 Dakota Johnson, who starred in the “Fifty Shades of Grey” film adaptations, was also brought on as Maude’s co-creative director.
 Johnson joined the Maude team because of its refreshing outlook on sexual wellness: